CICS110/CICS110.github.io/main/assignments/06-files/index.md

 }
 ```

 *Hint: Use `read_lines` to read the contents of the file and store it in a variable, say `text`.
 To count the number of lines, simply take the length of `text`.
-To count the number of sentences, you can simply count the occurences of `.`.
+To count the number of sentences, you can simply count the occurrences of `.`.
 To count the number of words, split the lines in `text` and take the length of the list(s) so obtained.
-To count occurences of numbers, characters and digits, iterate over all words, maintaining and updating counters for each of these.
+To count occurrences of numbers, characters and digits, iterate over all words, maintaining and updating counters for each of these.
 You can identify if a character is a digit using `string.digits`.
 Likewise, you can identify if a character is an alphabet using `string.ascii_letters`.*

 ### **3b.
 Implement `get_info_files` (2 points)**

 In the previous problem, we analyzed a single file for statistics such as sentence count, word count, etc. In this problem, we will analyze the same statistics for multiple files.

 Your task is to implement a function that takes as argument a list `fname_list` containing names of certain files.
-If a file in the list cannot be opened, it should be ignored (and an erorr message should be displayed, but if you're calling ```get_info``` from this function then you shouldn't need to reimplement the error message logic).
+If a file in the list cannot be opened, it should be ignored (and an error message should be displayed, but if you're calling ```get_info``` from this function then you shouldn't need to reimplement the error message logic).
 This function should return a dictionary formatted as under reporting the following statistics:

 ```
 {